palladin/logic/README.md

 # logic
-A logic programming library for F# based on [miniKanren] and [microKanren].
+A logic programming library for F# based on [miniKanren] and [μKanren].
 It is designed to offer an idiomatic F# programming style and also resemble the scheme version of miniKanren.

 ## The Reasoned Schemer
 For the functional programmer who wants to learn to think logically there is no better introduction than the [The Reasoned Schemer].